Keke921/GNM-PT/README.md

 </p>

 # GNM-PT
 Temporary demo for GNM-PT.

-The GNM is in [gnm.py](https://github.com/Keke921/RSAM-PT/blob/main/gnm.py).
+The core code is in [gnm.py](https://github.com/Keke921/RSAM-PT/blob/main/gnm.py).

 ## You May Find Our Additional Works of Interest